Returns and jumps

 Return at labels

-With function literals, local functions and object expression, functions can be nested in Kotlin.
+With function literals, local functions and object expressions, functions can be nested in Kotlin.
 Qualified

 return s allow us to return from an outer function.
 The most important use case is returning from a lambda expression.
 Recall that when we write this: